-The thesis defense will be a public event open to HPU faculty and students, colleagues, family members, and friends.
+The thesis defense will be a public event given on an HPU campus and open to HPU faculty and students, colleagues, family members, and friends.
 The presentation should be approximately 45 minutes with 10 minutes for questions, after which, the thesis committee will privately address the student.
 At least two committee members must be physically present at the thesis defense; one of those must be a HPU full-time faculty member.
 Locations and times for the thesis presentations will vary.